 In thermoforming, a flat sheet of plastic is heated to a pliable temperature, then molded to the tool's shape using suction from a vacuum or both suction and pressure.
 In injection molding, plastic pellets are heated to a liquid state and injected into the mold.

 Plastic molding is a type of plastic forming, Plastic molding is a process in which plastic materials are formed by means of a mold or mouth model under pressure (usually heated).It is the process of manufacturing by shaping liquid or pliable raw material using a rigid frame called a mold or matrix.
 This itself may have been made using a pattern or model of the final object.
 There are several types of molding which include compression, injection, liquid, blow, and transfer molding.
-SOXI provides three types of molding auxiliary equipment for plastics processing, injection molding machine, plastic extrusion machine, and reaction process molding machines.
+SOXI provides three types of molding auxiliary equipment for plastics processing, IMM injection molding machine, and reaction process machinery, and plastic extrusion machine.